pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/get.md

 ---
-title: "Intro to Pulumi: Get Functions"
+title_tag: "Intro to Pulumi: Get Functions"
+title: "Get Functions"
 meta_desc: Each Pulumi resource has a `get` function to get a reference to an existing instance of the resource.
 Learn more about these `get` functions in this guide.
 menu:
   intro: